Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 You should take the following precautions in the bed.g file for an IDEX machine:

 * Get the U carriage out of the way of the X carriage at the start, either by homing it or by moving it to near to its home position
-* If you have any G1 commands in the bed.g file, use the S2 modifier on them so that any X coordinates in those commands do not get mapped.
+* If you have any G1 commands in the bed.g file, use the H2 modifier (S2 in RRF 2.01 and earlier) on them so that any X coordinates in those commands do not get mapped.

 # Configuring tools